vikingeducation/assignment_web_scraper/README.md

 Thanks to [Mike Lee](https://github.com/asackofwheat) for collaborating with me on this one.
 Thanks to [Viking Code School](https://github.com/vikingeducation) for creating this assignment.

-If you are having any troubles just let me know!
+# Get in touch if you are having any issues!